2024-25 Student & Parent Handbook

 activities and utilizing effective work habits.

-TPS Code Based on Parent & Student Compact and California Ed Code – Students are discouraged from bringing any type of electronic devices (Smartwatches, CD, MP3, ipods, pagers, cameras etc.) to school.
+TPS Code Based on Parent & Student Compact and California Ed Code – Students are discouraged from bringing any type of electronic devices (Smartwatches, cell phones, CD, MP3, ipods, pagers, cameras etc.) to school.
 When found in use and/or disruptive to the learning environment, they will be confiscated and turned into an administrator.
 Please see the specific cell phone policy in the Personal Property section of the Handbook.

 First Consequence – Warning.
 Conference with student.
 Device will be held by administration until the end of the school day.